-This online list of resources from The Administration for Children & Families (ACF) Family and Youth Services Bureau provides links to a variety of positive youth development documents.
+This brief from The Administration for Children & Families (ACF) Family and Youth Services Bureau provides the basics of positive youth development and links to a variety of positive youth development resources.

 The National Clearinghouse on Families & Youth (NCFY) is a free information service for communities, organizations, and individuals interested in developing new and effective strategies for supporting young people and their families.
 NCFY was established by the Family and Youth Services Bureau (U.S. Department of Health and Human Services) to link those interested in youth issues with the resources they need to better serve young people, families, and communities.
 Their searchable publications database contains a wealth of information about positive youth development.